JaRoD41/JaRoD41/README.md

   </a>
 </p>

-- 🔭 I’m currently working on planning and building an online schoolwork application 🎒 📚 🔬 ⚗️ 🎓
+- 🔭 I’m currently working on creating a React sport training analytics dashboard application 💪🏻🏃🏼‍♂️🍳🏋🏼🏅📊📈

 ---